Dry Needling: The Most Controversial (And The Most Effective) Therapy For Your Neck, Jaw & Back Pain

 The goal of dry needling is to induce a spasm in the muscle, which releases the trigger point and allows the knot in the muscle to relax.
 Sound a little painful?
 It definitely can be.
-Poking needles in your muscles is no walk in the park, but dry needling can be very effective at targeting areas that aren't reached by other manual therapies like massage.
+Poking needles in your muscles is no walk in the park, but dry needling can be very effective at targeting deeper areas that can’t reached by other manual therapies like massage.
 People swear by dry needling's ability to relax muscles and reduce pain in a way that can't seem to be achieved any other way.

 Acupuncture vs. dry needling.

 If you're thinking "this sounds a lot like acupuncture," again, you're not alone.
 Many people try to group them together.
 But dry needling is not acupuncture; it's a Western medical technique performed by a physician or physical therapist that just happens to involve thin acupuncture-like needles.
 It also might just be the therapy you've been waiting for for your chronic neck pain, back pain, or jaw pain.

 The research on dry needling: Is it legit?